SHAP-XRT: The Shapley Value Meets Conditional Independence Testing: Background

-as the random masked vector that is equal to $x$ in the features in $C$ and that takes an \emph{unimportant reference} value in its complement.
-Following \cite{lundberg2017unified}, we let $X_{-C}$ be sampled from its conditional distribution given $X_C = x_C$, i.e. $X_{-C} \mid X_C = x_C$.
-Note that, in this way, $X_{-C}$ is independent of the response $f(x)$ by construction.
+as the random vector that is equal to $x$ in the features in $C$ and that takes a \emph{random reference} value in its complement $-C$.
+Following \cite{lundberg2017unified}, we let $X_{-C}$ be sampled from its conditional distribution given $x_C$, i.e. $X_{-C} \mid X_C = x_C$.\footnote{Herein, we do not touch upon the discussion on \emph{observational} vs. \emph{interventional} Shapley values, and we refer the interested reader to \citep{sundararajan2020many,chen2020true,merrick2020explanation,janzing2020feature}.} Note that, in this way, $X_{-C}$ is independent of the response $f(x)$ by construction.
 For the sake of simplicity, we write $\tX_C \sim \D_{X_C = x_C}$.

-Given a predictor $f$, denote $v$ the characteristic function such that $v(C) = g(\tX_C) = \E\left[f(\tX_C)\right]$.
-This way, one can define the TU game $(x,g)$, where every feature in the sample $x$ is a player in the game.\footnote{$(x,g)$ is with abuse of notation.} Analogously to \cref{def:shapley_value}, the Shapley value of feature $j \in [n]$ in $(x,g)$ is
+Then, for a predictor $f$ and every subset $C \subset [n]$, $f(\tX_C)$ is a random variable whose source of randomness is the random reference value.\footnote{When $C = [n]$, $f(\tX_C)$ is simply the prediction $f(x)$, which is not random.} This way, with abuse of notation, one can define the TU game $(x,f)$, where every feature in the sample $x$ is a player in the game.
+Therefore, analogous to \cref{def:shapley_value}, the Shapley value of feature $j \in [n]$ is